 A data-driven and fact-based approach drives the Six Sigma methodology.
 It emphasises using statistical tools, such as control charts, regression analysis, and hypothesis testing, to make informed decisions and validate improvement initiatives.

-By following the Six Sigma methodology, organisations can systematically identify and eliminate sources of variation, reduce defects, and enhance customer satisfaction.
+By following the Six Sigma methodology, organizations can systematically identify and eliminate sources of variation, reduce defects, and enhance customer satisfaction.
 It provides a structured framework for regular improvement, empowers teams to solve complex problems, and fosters a culture of excellence.
-Understanding the DMAIC helps in understanding How Does Six Sigma Work.
+Understanding the DMAIC process is essential for grasping how tools like the Six Sigma control chart contribute to the overall effectiveness of Six Sigma.

 Take the first step towards operational excellence with our Six Sigma Yellow Belt course!